-Join internationally acclaimed acoustic ecologist Gordon Hempton at one of the wildest and sonically most beautiful places on Earth, the Amazon Rainforest, and reawaken your senses and reconnect not only with Planet Earth but with your human birthright.
+Join internationally acclaimed acoustic ecologist Gordon Hempton in one of the wildest and most sonically beautiful places on Earth, the Amazon Rainforest, as you reawaken your senses and reconnect not only with yourself but also with Planet Earth.
 Once viscerally guided by our senses, especially the animal alert of 360-degree hearing, most modern men and women, buffeted by noise pollution in man-made concrete and glass city canyons, and increasingly addicted to mass social media and earbud escape, have become disconnected from a world they seldom experience firsthand.
 In the natural amphitheater of the Amazon Rainforest, select members of the indigenous Cofan tribe will guide us safely through their homelands, interpret the natural history, share their knowledge of edible plants and animals, and care for our needs while we immerse ourselves in a rare, still-pristine nature setting.
 After arriving in Quito, we’ll descend from the Andes into the Amazon Basin.
 First by car, then by motor boat, canoe, and on foot, we’ll progressively shed the modern world, gradually awakening our senses while discovering a rich jungle concert.
 Our five-day jungle camp will conclude with an evening float trip down the Zabalo River with a acapella performance by recording artist Aida Shahghasemi, as insects weave complex rhythms and rainforest birds serenade day’s end.
 Upon our return to Zabalo Village, you will have the option to remain at the village to learn more about Cofan culture or camp alone far within the jungle for two nights.
 What does it mean to be all alone, far from the nearest human being at the center of spectacularly abundant biodiversity?
 Cofan Chief and Shaman Randy Borman will help answer such soul-searching questions.
 Amazon Awakenings promises an unforgettable life-shaping opportunity.

 Ready for your Amazon Awakening?